strapi/documentation/README.md

 See the [LICENSE](./LICENSE) file for licensing information.

-The core team and contributors submit pull requests that go through the same validation process.

 ## Code of Conduct

 This project and everyone participating in it are governed by the [Strapi Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold the code.